araskal/Azure-Cloud-Mining-Script/index.md

 Click *Add --> Custom Deployment*

 If the *Add* button it not visible.
 Type: Template Deployment in the search bar, and click on *Template Deployment (Deploy using custom templates)* under the marketplace section.
+This will take you to: https://portal.azure.com/#create/Microsoft.Template

 ![ResourceGroups](assets/img/Template_editor.png){:class="img-responsive"}